 The 10 different types of brand names

-Origin names are often derived from the history or foundations of an organisation, or the name of the significant or historic figures of the business.
+Origin brand names are often derived from the history or foundations of an organisation or the name of the significant or historic figures of the business.
 Maybe the founder, principal inventor, or the place that the business first started out.

 Examples: DHL (also an acronym) is the three surname initials of the founders.
 McDonald’s is of course the surname of the founding brothers.
 Others include Adidas, Johnson & Johnson, John Deere, The North Face, and Yakult.

-Emotive or suggestive brand names can be very powerful to use, built around the emotions that a customer feels when they use the service or product.
+Emotive or unique brand names brand names can be very powerful to use, built around the emotions that a customer feels when they use the service or product.
 Does your product give them freedom, more time, more money, a sense of well-being, or peace?
 People often seek an emotional outcome for themselves.
 These names often use real words, so that people can relate instantly to them.

 Examples: Innocent Drinks, Freederm, and Uber.